Police arrest suspect in killings of 4 Tennessee family members

 The man wanted in the killings of the parents, grandmother and uncle of an infant found abandoned in a front yard in western Tennessee last week has been arrested, police said.

-Austin Robert Drummond, 28, was taken into custody amid a search on Tuesday, police in Jackson said in a social media post.
+Austin Robert Drummond, 28, was taken into custody amid a search on Tuesday, Jackson police said.
 His arrest came shortly after police had warned residents of Jackson, which is about 74 miles (119 kilometers) away from the crime scene in Tiptonville, to stay inside their homes, having received a report that he was spotted in a neighborhood.

-Further details about Drummond's arrest weren't immediately available, and it was not immediately clear whether he had an attorney who could speak on his behalf.

-An automated message from the public defender’s office said to call back later.
+It came after two tips from members of the community, officials said at a news conference Tuesday.
+Tennessee Bureau of Investigation Director David Rausch said he couldn't give a motive for the crime yet.

 Drummond is expected in court in Tiptonville for an arraignment later this week.
 He faces four counts of first-degree murder, one count of aggravated kidnapping and weapons offenses, officials have said.